 For more context around these scores, and to learn more about the criteria we used to assess how state laws, actions and attitudes toward LGBTQ+ people create business and talent risks, please visit www.outleadership.com/staterisk.

-A private religious school fired a guidance counselor for her same-sex marriage, leading state lawmakers to discuss withholding voucher funding from schools that discriminate against LGBT+ people.
+A private religious school fired a guidance counselor for her same-sex marriage, leading state lawmakers to discuss withholding voucher funding from schools that discriminate against LGBTQ+ people.
+A gay couple who worked for church-run schools were also fired, in 2019, and a state trial court dismissed their legal challenge in 2021.